Ransomware Trends: Active Groups, Shifting Tactics, and Early Detection

 Step 1: Initial Infection.
 An employee clicks a phishing link or downloads malicious software.
 Infostealers like RedLine and Vidar install silently and begin harvesting credentials from browsers.
 They also grab session tokens from active sessions.

 Step 2: Data Exfiltration.
 The malware sends harvested credentials to attacker infrastructure.
 This includes VPN credentials and RDP logins.
 Session cookies that bypass MFA are especially valuable.
+Remote workers are especially exposed because they often save work passwords in personal browsers.

 Step 3: Marketplace Sale.
 Stolen credentials appear on dark web marketplaces within days.
 Initial access brokers purchase credentials that provide corporate network access.
 A single infected employee device can expose dozens of corporate services.